jonnywinter/jonnywinter.github.io/2021-14-02-umbrella-enforcement-api-google-assistant.md

 <br>
 Microsoft's Python-Flask quickstart [guide](https://docs.microsoft.com/en-gb/azure/app-service/quickstart-python?tabs=bash&pivots=python-framework-flask) on microsoft.com.

-## Let's Begin
+## Prerequisites

-**&lt;NOTE>**: Instead of re-inventing the wheel and explaining things that have been well defined by someone else, I have included links next to some words/technologies/acronyms/protocols that I feel could proove useful to those not yet 'in the know'. **&lt;/NOTE>**

-To get this achieved, we're going to need a few things -
 1. A Cisco Umbrella subscription (trial or full).
 2. An Azure subscription (trial or full), but the App Service is free for the first 10.
 See F1 [here](https://azure.microsoft.com/en-gb/pricing/details/app-service/windows/).
 3. An IFTTT subscription (free or paid).
 The standard subscription is free for 3 integrations, but you will need to re-activate your integration once every 3 months to keep it from being de-activated.
 Some handy information [here](https://help.ifttt.com/hc/en-us/articles/360053706813-IFTTT-Plans-at-a-glance).
 4. Access to a Google Assistant device.
 I'm using a Sonons product here, but it also worked with my Google Pixel 4a handset.

+## Let's Begin

+**&lt;NOTE>**: Instead of re-inventing the wheel and explaining things that have been well defined by someone else, I have included links next to some words/technologies/acronyms/protocols that I feel could proove useful to those not yet 'in the know'. **&lt;/NOTE>**

+Unfortuanately we're going to need to dip in and out of the 1, 2 & 3 of the prerequisites (i.e. we can't do one at a time) so take note of the headings for each section change.

+# Umbrella

+123fhfh ddg